cssnr/vultr-python/docs/index.md

 ## Usage

 You will need to create an api key and whitelist your IP address.
+Most functions do not work without an API Key.

 - [https://my.vultr.com/settings/#settingsapi](https://my.vultr.com/settings/#settingsapi)